cxxi/ClientProviderBundle/README.md

 ### Provider Class

-Providers are abstract classes that define the logic to be implemented by clients and the logic shared by those same clients.
+Providers are abstract classes that define the logic to be implemented by ClientProviders and the logic shared by those same ClientProviders.
-They group together interchangeable clients that share a defined common role.
+They group together interchangeable ClientProviders that share a defined common role.
 In this example, we create a payment provider.

 #### Definition